collaide/repository-manager/README.md

 - method(arg, options)
 - method!(arg, options) (note the "!")

-The two methods do the same, but the one with the "!" returns an Exception error if it is a problem (AuthorisationException for instance) and the method without "!" return false if it has a problem.
+The two methods do the same, but the one with the "!" returns an Exception error if it is a problem (AuthorisationException or RepositoryManagerException for instance) and the method without "!" return false if it has a problem.

 ### How can I create/delete/move a repo_item (file or folder)